steenlknudsen/mojohaus-jaxb-maven-plugin/src/site/markdown/example_xjc_basic.md

 ## Example 2: Aligning JDK with JAXB API and JAXB runtime environment

 So you want to use JAXB on JDK 1.6?
-You would then need to configure the jaxb2-maven-plugin for a Java 6+ project, which implies two separate configuration properties:
+You would then need to configure the jaxb-maven-plugin for a Java 6+ project, which implies two separate configuration properties:

 1. *maven-compiler-plugin*: Define java version 1.6 for the compiler, to use the Java 6+ platform as the runtime